-Participants of the electronic searching web-conferences consisted of 20 Saudi graduate students majoring in linguistics, applied linguistics or TEFL in Australia, UK, USA and Saudi Arabia.
+Participants of the online training workshops consisted of 20 Saudi graduate students studying linguistics, applied linguistics or TEFL in Australia, UK, USA and Saudi Arabia.
 All of the participants were members of SAL.
-They all registered in the web-conferences on a voluntary basis as it was not part of any formal graduate course.
+They all registered in the workshops on a voluntary basis as it was not part of any formal graduate course.

-The generalizability of the results of this study is limited due to the lack of randomness in selecting the participants as they are all members of SAL, and due to the small student sample that attended the web-conferences.
+The generalizability of the results of this study is limited due to the lack of randomness in selecting the participants as they are all members of SAL and due to the a small sample size that attended the online workshops.

-6.2 The Web-conferences
+6.2 The Workshops

-Several interactive, training web-conferences were scheduled by SAL members.
+Several interactive, synchronous online training workshops were scheduled by SAL members.
 Topics were chosen based on the students' research needs and interests and in consultation with the presenters, i.e. participating professors.
-Examples of the topics chosen are: How to search for references online, how to conduct an experiment, the needs for discourse analysis in an Arabic and Muslim context, conducting critical discourse analysis, postdoctoral research and publication and others.
-The web-conferences lasted between 1:30-3 hours including at least 30 minutes per web-conference for questions and answers.
-The web-conferencing schedule was set depending on the instructors.
-Several free web-conferencing software that work on any platform (PC, Mac, Linux, or Solaris), that require no hardware installation or software maintenance, and that allow desktop sharing were tried out such as PalTalk, Skype, How-to Geek, WEbex (See Figure 1).
+Examples of the topics chosen are: How to search for references online, how to conduct an experiment, the needs for discourse analysis in an Arabic and Muslim context, terrolinguistics, doing critical discourse analysis, postdoctoral research and publication and others.
+The workshops lasted between 1:30-3 hours including at least 30 minutes per workshop for questions and answers.
+The workshop schedule was set depending on the instructors.
+Several free web conferencing software that work on any platform (PC, Mac, Linux, or Solaris), that require no hardware installation or software maintenance and that allow desktop sharing were tried out such as PalTalk, Skype, How-to Geek, WEbex (See Figure 1).